corbado/example-passkeys-nextauth/README.md

-# Passkey integration example for NextAuth.js
+# NextAuth.js Passkey Integration Example

 This is a sample implementation of a NextAuth.js application that offers passkey authentication.
-For simple passkey-first authentication, the Corbado web component is used.
+For simple passkey-first authentication, Corbado's [passkey association approach](https://docs.corbado.com/products/corbado-connect/connect-via-passkey-association) is used.

 ## File structure